Crowd angered by lockdowns calls for China's Xi to step down

 The protests — which began Friday and have spread to cities including the capital, Beijing, and dozens of university campuses — are the most widespread show of opposition to the ruling party in decades.

-In a video of the protest in Shanghai verified by The Associated Press, chants sounded loud and clear: “Xi Jinping!
+In a video of the protest in Shanghai verified by The Associated Press, chants against Xi, the most powerful leader since at least the 1980s, and the Chinese Communist Party sounded loud and clear: "Xi Jinping!
 Step down!
 CCP!
-Step down!”
+Step down!"

-Xi, the most powerful leader since at least the 1980s, awarded himself a third five-year term in October as leader of the ruling party.
-Some expect him to try to stay in power for life.

 Three years after the virus emerged, China is the only major country still trying to stop transmission of COVID-19.
 Its “zero COVID” strategy has suspended access to neighborhoods for weeks at a time.
 Some cities carry out daily virus tests on millions of residents.